 The PRAC recommendations were sent to the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which adopted the Agency's opinion.
-The CHMP opinion will now be forwarded to the European Commission, which will issue a final legally binding decision applicable in all EU Member States.
+The CHMP opinion was forwarded to the European Commission, which issued a final legally binding decision applicable in all EU Member States on 23/2/2017.